yottapanda/website/content/posts/oauth.md

 ### Humans

 Let's talk about those human habits; One of the most common things we do with passwords is reuse them on different websites (yes it still counts as re-use if you change the number on the end).
-Jack Rhysider recently published a [new episode of the Darknet Diaries podcast](https://darknetdiaries.com/episode/148/) (highly recommend), in which he talks to someone who was able to steal unreleased music from artists partially because they re-used their passwords on different websites.
+Jack Rhysider published an  [episode of the Darknet Diaries podcast](https://darknetdiaries.com/episode/148/) (highly recommend), in which he talks to someone who was able to steal unreleased music from artists partially because they re-used their passwords on different websites.
 One company gets hacked, and suddenly the attackers have access to all your accounts, everywhere.

 Another poor security tactic of humans is creating passwords that relate to things they're unlikely to forget such as a pet's name or a significant date.
 I'm looking at you, Mr `fluffy1995`.
 All it takes is for someone to look at your Instagram (where you undoubtedly worship your pet and have your age in your bio) and then have a few educated guesses at your password.